 - If you’re a nurse, chances are you drink coffee (don’t we all?!).
 You can use your coffee filters to make a one-of-a-kind garland to hang in your accommodation.

 - If you don’t have room for a full-sized tree, go for a walk and find a cute branch you can use to make your own Charlie Brown-style decoration.

 - You can also make your own banner to hang in your home — whether it’s paper snowflakes or a cheery message.
 These free printables are great!

-Whether you pop on the classic burning fire log channel while mulling around the house, choose a Christmas comedy like Christmas with the Kranks, or opt for a timeless classic like Rudolph the Red Nosed Reindeer, holiday shows can get you in a festive mood.
-When all else fails, YouTube old clips of the Michael Buble Christmas special and you’re sure to be feeling merry and bright!
+Whether you pop on the classic burning fire log channel while mulling around the house, choose a Christmas comedy like Christmas with the Kranks, or opt for a timeless classic like Rudolph the Red-Nosed Reindeer, holiday shows can get you in a festive mood.
+When all else fails, YouTube old clips of Michael Bublé‘s Christmas specials and you’re sure to be feeling merry and bright!

-5. Experience Local Traditions: Is there a performance, festival, market or other cultural event going on where you’re travel nursing?
+Is there a performance, festival, market or other cultural event going on where you’re travel nursing?
 If so, don’t miss out!
 Embrace what’s going on around you and dive into the community festivities.
-It’s a great way to meet new people and have fun with the friends you’ve made while on assignment.
+It’s a great way to meet new people and have fun with the friends you’ve made while on contract.

-Ready to secure your travel nursing assignments for the new year?
+Ready to secure your travel nursing contracts for the new year?
 Contact our career consultants to learn about our upcoming opportunities!